 You may have to adjust your temperature setting depending on the efficiency of your enclosure.
 When the heat reaches the desired temperature, the heaters will cut off, and the heat will begin to drop.
 When it reaches 1 degree below the desired temperature, (HD – 1) they will cut back on.
 It takes a few seconds for the heaters to catch back up and the temperature will continue to fall.
 See how low the temperature usually drops between cycles, and adjust the TS value accordingly.
 You just don’t want the temperature to fall below 60* C.

 The stock Ender 3 software will only allow a hot end temperature of up to 260*.
 This is still too low for most PC filaments, but not all.
 PolyMax PC and PolyLite PC by PolyMaker are designed for a print range of 250-270*, perfect for your Ender 3.
 This guide will focus on PolyMax, but PolyLite offers a more economical approach if money is an issue.
 PolyLite has a lower impact resistance than PolyMax.
-The maximum bed temperature of the Ender 3 (110*) also worked perfect for all my tests.
-You will have to remove the bed, clean it with hot soapy water, and reapply glue stick in between prints.
+The maximum bed temperature of the Ender 3 (110*) also worked perfectly for all my tests.
+You will have to remove the bed, clean it with hot soapy water, and reapply the glue stick in between prints.
 I used the normal purple glue stick that turns clear as it dries.
 It washes off nicely with hot water.
 If you print a calibration cube, take it off and then immediately print another, you’ll have adhesion issues.
 Maybe if you move the model around in Cura you can get away with not redoing the bed every time.

 Calibrate the printer for your new filament:

 1) Level your bed.
 If you’re trying to print advanced filaments such as PC, you should be familiar with this process already.
 Getting PC to stick means a level bed is a must.
-I like using the bed level Gcode included in this package.
+I like using the bed-level Gcode included in this package.
 Just click the scroll wheel and it moves to the next point.

 2) Adjust your E-steps.
 PC might feed differently than your normal filament.
 Before starting, make sure that you’re able to navigate to “Control” > “Motion” on whichever Ender 3 you have.
 Some people have noted that this option is missing, perhaps due to the status or version of their firmware.